Illinois is Now a Pure No Fault Divorce State

 What does it take to obtain a no fault, or irreconcilable differences, divorce?

-Previously the law had required the parties to live separately for either six months or two years.
-This changed.
-The new law provides that if the parties live separate and apart for a continuous period of not less than six months immediately before the divorce, there is an “irrebuttable presumption that the requirement of irreconcilable differences has been met.”
+Currently, law provides that if the parties live separate and apart for a continuous period of not less than six months immediately before the divorce, there is an “irrebuttable presumption that the requirement of irreconcilable differences has been met.”

 So, what is an irrebuttable presumption?